ABOhiccups/GBI-480p-Fullscreen-Presets/README.md

 # 480p Fullscreen Presets for Game Boy Interface
-These presets for Game Boy Interface will zoom in Game Boy Advance Screen to 3X in Native 480p Progressive Mode.
+These presets files for Game Boy Interface will zoom in Game Boy Advance Screen to 3X in Native 480p Progressive Mode.
 Available for Standard Edtion and Speedrunning Edition.

 ## Requirements
 - Nintendo GameCube with Game Boy Player